rafeseth/rafeseth/README.md

 ## 🚀 Featured Project

 ### 🔹 RAC Booking
-A scalable scheduling platform designed for service-based businesses.
+A scalable scheduling platform focused on real-world constraints like availability, conflicts, and performance.

 - Multi-tenant ready architecture
 - Availability engine with conflict prevention